 Shotcrete is a process where Portland cement concrete or mortar is propelled under air pressure onto a surface.
 We recommend the wet process where the dry ingredients are mixed with water and then sent to the spray nozzle as opposed to “Gunite” where the materials are mixed as they leave the nozzle.
 Shotcrete deposits more concrete with less rebound upon impact than “Gunite”.

 Design should involve professional geotechnical and engineering input.
 Each soil nail design requires very specific and detailed information involving the soil characteristics at the site and surcharge loads, if any.
 Each design is complicated and highly technical.
 The final design and specifications should only be prepared by a Registered Professional Engineer trained in soil nail design and familiar with the specific job and job site.

-It is very important for the installer to be aware that soil nailing projects involve risk and as such close communications with the engineer and attention to detail is extremely important.
+It is very important for the installer to be aware that soil nailing projects involve risk and as such close communications with the engineer and attention to detail are extremely important.
 The data collected will assist the engineer to determine that the project is progressing according to plan.
-Field data should be recorded on each soil nail product installed.
+Field data should be recorded for each soil nail product installed.
 Usually, the field superintendent is the person responsible for recording field data.
 This raw field data is normally compiled at the end of the day into a Daily Installation Report.
 This report should be assembled in a form that is easy to read and understand.
-At the start of each day the Daily Installation Report from the previous day should be provided to the engineer prior to beginning the next excavation increment.
+At the start of each day, the Daily Installation Report from the previous day should be provided to the engineer prior to beginning the next excavation increment.
 ECP suggests reporting the following data on each installed soil nail to the engineer each day: